 Electrical Current in Peru

-Many of Peru’s more luxurious hotels have outlets for 110-volt appliances, specifically for foreign tourists with foreign-made electrical items.
-These outlets should be clearly labeled, but always check if you’re unsure.
+Many of Peru’s more luxurious hotels have outlets for 110-volt appliances, specifically for foreign tourists with foreign-made electrical items—these outlets should be clearly labeled, but always check if you’re unsure.

 Electrical Outlets in Peru

 If your appliance has a different plug attachment (such as a three-pronged UK plug), you’ll need to buy an adapter, and these universal plug adapters are inexpensive and easy to carry around.

-A Note on Dubious Sockets, Annoying Outages and Power Surges in Peru
+Dubious Sockets, Annoying Outages, and Power Surges

 Power outages are also common in Peru, so if you have work deadlines to meet, try not to procrastinate for too long as you might suddenly find yourself with no power and no internet.
-If you are staying in Peru for a while and you've purchased a desktop computer, it's worth buying a battery backup so that your computer doesn't die every time the power flickers out.
+If you are staying in Peru for a while and you've purchased a desktop computer, it's worth buying a battery backup so that your computer doesn't die every time the power flickers.

 Power surges are also a potential problem, making a surge protector a wise investment if you are staying in Peru for extended periods (or plan to live in Peru) and want an added level of protection for your valuable electronics.